protocol/CryptoEconLab/README.md

 4. ["Yearn Finance Changes Up its Tokenomics and YFI Soars 85%"](https://thedefiant.io/yearn-tokenomics-change/)

----

-#### Project  area 4: Injecting stochasticity into Web3 game environments
+#### Project  area 4: injecting stochasticity into Web3 game environments

 This project sits at the intersection of web3 games, stochastic processes and tokenomics.
 Axie Infinity breeding creates offspring distributed as a birth-death process in which each generation gives rise to exactly two offspring, and effective death occurs according to sterilization after seven breeding cycles to avoid token issuance inflation[2].
 One generalization is to introduce stochasticity to breeding, as we see in biology.
 In the simplest instance the offspring distribution could be Poisson distributed.
 This specific case often produces branching dynamics with a closed-form solution for the mean and variance of the population, for which the tokenomic scheduling could in theory be specified analytically.